indiedao/level-protocol-website/README.md

 ## Database

-Create a database in FaunaDB following this guide https://docs.fauna.com/fauna/current/learn/quick_start/gql_quick_start
+1. Create a database in FaunaDB following this guide https://docs.fauna.com/fauna/current/learn/quick_start/gql_quick_start

-and then go to the graphql option in the left manu and import the schema file from
+2. Once your database is created, go to `GraphQL` menu item on the left nav bar.

-`schemas/schema.gql`
+3. From here, you will access your database playground.

 Create a secret in the security option for the database and make sure you're using the right url